cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 * [Python](https://laszewski.github.io/book/python/)
 * [Markdown](https://laszewski.github.io/book/writing/)

-However, please rmemeber we will select topics and include material that is or may not be covered in these books.
+However, please remember we will select topics and include material that is or may not be covered in these books.
 The books will evolve during the semester.